wandb/weave-mods/README.md

 ### Linked Mods

 You can take existing repositories and turn them into a mod!
 See `mods/openui` for an example.

+## Mods SDK

+This repo also includes a Python SDK with weave api helpers in `sdk`.
+If you find yourself implementing custom logic for interacting with weave, consider adding it to the SDK.
+Learn more at [sdk/README.md](sdk/README.md).

 ## What about arbitrary Docker images?